-\bla{Same proof as in \cite[Thm.~10.1]{crc}} \begin{theorem}[\bla] Both the indirect majority relation $\icr$ and the preference relation determined by the rank-like rates comply with the Condorcet-Smith principle:\ensep If $\ist$ is partitioned in two sets $\xst$ and $\yst$ with the property that $v_{xy} > 1/2$ for any $x\in\xst$ and $y\in\yst$, \ensep then one has also $xy\in\icr$ and $\rlr{x}<\rlr{y}$ for any such $x$ and $y$. \end{theorem}
+\bla{Same proof as in \cite[Thm.~10.1]{crc}} \begin{theorem}[\bla] Both the indirect majority relation $\icr$ and the ranking determined by the rank-like rates comply with the Condorcet-Smith principle:\ensep If $\ist$ is partitioned into two sets $\xst$ and $\yst$ with the property that $v_{xy} > 1/2$ for any $x\in\xst$ and $y\in\yst$, \ensep then one has also $xy\in\icr$ and $\rlr{x}<\rlr{y}$ for any such $x$ and $y$. \end{theorem}